-The Graduate School is excited to host the final round of the Spring 2021 Three Minute Thesis (3MT®) Competition virtually via Zoom on Thursday, April 29th from 1:00 p.m. - 2:00 p.m.
+The Graduate School is excited to host Binghamton University's 3rd annual Three Minute Thesis (3MT) Competition on Wednesday, April 27, 2022 from 12:00 p.m. - 1:00 p.m. in the Mandela Room.

-- 1st Place: Lamar Thomas - Biological Sciences, PhD
+- 2nd Place: Victoria Oladosu - Biological Sciences, PhD

 |Student||Graduate Program||Faculty Adviser||Presentation Title|

 |Erin Alexander||Clinical Psychology, PhD||Matthew Johnson||Are There Types of Abusive Relationships?|